AWS and Cloudanix team co-authored this blog: Real-Time Threat and Anomaly Detection for Workloads on AWS

 The DevSecOps Evolution: Navigating Speed, Trust, and the Problem of Too Many Findings—Lessons from Matt Tesauro

-AppSec expert shares pragmatic DevSecOps: Manage vulnerability overload, win developer trust, and prioritize findings based on business and environmental context
+AppSec expert shares pragmatic DevSecOps strategies to manage vulnerability overload, win developer trust, and prioritize findings effectively.

 The move from DevOps to DevSecOps is more than just adding “Sec” to a pipeline; it’s a profound shift in organizational culture, priorities, and workflow.
 It promises speed and security, but often delivers an overwhelming flood of security findings and friction between teams.
 How can organizations achieve true integration without becoming the “no cop” or overwhelming their developers?